 It's important that you do this, because if you drive in the LEZ without registering, even if your vehicle meets the standards, you'll have to pay the daily charge, or may receive a Penalty Charge Notice.

 By reducing traffic pollution, our aim is to improve the health and quality of life of everyone visiting, working in or living in London.

 Despite significant improvements in recent years, London's air pollution is still a concern.
 So, in January 2012, the LEZ emissions standards became more stringent.
 More vehicles are affected, and those that were already affected need to meet tighter emissions standards.

-In February 2013, the Mayor announced that the next phase of the LEZ will only apply to the buses we operate in 2015.
+In February 2013, the then-Mayor announced that the next phase of the LEZ will only apply to the buses we operate in 2015.
 Operators of diesel lorries and coaches do not need to take any action.

 Previously it was proposed that all buses, coaches and lorries would need to meet a London-wide standard for emissions of oxides of nitrogen (NOx) in 2015.
 Applying this standard to our buses only will still deliver 75% of the benefits of the original proposal while saving operators £350m in avoided costs which would have been required to clean up their vehicles under the original proposal.